Petrichor625/HLTP/README.md

    ```

 2. **Train the Student Model**
-   Train the student model using the pretrained teacher model:
+   Train the student model using the pre-trained teacher model:

    ```bash
    python train_student.py
    ```

----

 ## 📊 Evaluation